Most business owners come to me wanting a simple answer to this question.

 - Quality scores

-Common Mistakes to Avoid
+Mistakes to Avoid

 SEO Mistakes

-- Expecting instant results
+- Expecting fast results

-- Neglecting technical foundations
+- Neglecting technical foundations that will ultimately deliver long-term value

 - Inconsistent effort

-- Poor content quality
+- Poor content quality that doesn’t deliver value

 Google Ads Mistakes